-Luckily there are sustainable design solutions to try to get most out of each element in the garden.
+Luckily, there are sustainable design solutions to try to get the most out of each element in the garden.
 Take a tree.
-It can help give you wind shelter, provide interest throughout the year and possibly have berries that the birds enjoy.
+It can help give you wind shelter, provide interest throughout the year, and possibly have berries that the birds enjoy.
 It also stores carbon and helps with run-off as well as retention of rainwater.
 Amazing right?
 Not a lot of hard landscaping elements can match that.
 There are other reasons why plants are a good option when creating shelter from wind.

-The prevailing in the North East of Scotland comes from the South-West but wind can change direction within seconds.
-One minute, the beloved horizontal rain can be in your back when suddenly it catches you right in the face.
-In larger gardens it works a treat to have various heights of trees and shrubs surrounding the garden to all sides.
-If you are in the countryside, leaving little openings that line up with views from your windows, means that you extend the garden into the fields and hills beyond.
-The trees and shrubs frame these views, like a good picture frame giving the illusion of no strict boundary to your garden.
+The prevailing wind in the North East of Scotland comes from the South-West but wind can change direction within seconds.
+One minute, the beloved horizontal rain can be in your back then suddenly it catches you right in the face.
+In larger gardens, it works a treat to have various heights of trees and shrubs surrounding the garden to all sides.
+If you are in the countryside, leaving little openings that line up with views from your windows means that you extend the garden into the fields and hills beyond.
+The trees and shrubs frame these views, like a good picture frame, giving the illusion of no strict boundary to your garden.
 Sometimes a trimmed hedge can do the same, especially when made less formal by planting trees and shrubs in front of it, softening the contours and making the hedge blend in with the landscape.

 This is easy enough to design in a large garden.
 Like one of my designs for a garden that is part of a working croft.
 The clients are a young, outdoorsy family.
 A dream client for me, as the brief is filled with areas for wildlife, growing of food, space for kids to play freely, and space for the chickens.
 The woodland on the croft provides plenty of wood to build chicken coops, raised beds, and compost bays.
 Even shelter for their private garden was easily ticked off, as there was plenty of space to create a shelterbelt around the garden.
 Unfortunately, it is not usually that easy.